bagellord/USPSA-Stages/31+ rounds/Who put that wall there - 32 rounds - comstock/readme.md

 Best two on paper, steel must fall to score

-Start position: Anywhere inside the shooting area
+Start position: Standing with both feet on X's.

 Pistol loaded and holstered, hands relaxed at sides.
-PCC shouldered and pointed at a wall.
+PCC shouldered and pointed at a ammo can.

+Stomp box must be activated by PLACING the ammo can on it.